jyothisreevinaya/capgemini-data-engineering-training/week0/Phase3a/README.md

 ## Data Engineering Considerations

 • Removed null primary keys to maintain data integrity

 • Handled missing values to avoid incorrect results

 • Eliminated duplicates to ensure accurate aggregation

 • Filtered invalid data (negative age)

 • Validated results to ensure correctness

 ## Challenges Faced

 • Identifying all types of data issues in the dataset

 • Deciding how to handle missing values

 • Ensuring correct order of cleaning steps

 ## Learnings

 • Importance of data cleaning in real-world datasets

 • How to handle null values and duplicates in PySpark

 • Impact of bad data on analysis results

 • Need for validation after cleaning

 ## Files in this Folder

 • 'pyspark_code.py' → PySpark implementation

 • 'phase3a_problem_statement.pdf'→ Problem description

 • 'outputs/' → Output screenshots

+## Conclusion

+This phase highlights the importance of data quality and preprocessing in data engineering.
+By identifying and resolving issues such as null values, duplicates, and invalid data, we ensured that the dataset became reliable for analysis.

+The cleaning process improved data accuracy and prevented misleading results during aggregation.
+This demonstrates that proper data cleaning is a crucial step before any transformation or analysis, as it directly impacts the quality of insights and business decisions.

+Overall, this phase provided practical experience in handling real-world messy data using PySpark and reinforced the need for validation and structured data cleaning workflows.